Promoting IT solutions for pest surveillance and reporting in the Asia-Pacific

-The project uses coordinated surveillance activities across the collaborating countries to showcase:
+A series of coordinated surveillance activities were conducted across the collaborating countries to highlight:

-- the use of mobile devices and a customisable smartphone app (‘P-tracker’) to record surveillance data in the field; and
+- The use of mobile devices and a customizable smartphone app (P-tracker) to record surveillance data in the field.

-- a simple process for importing these surveillance data into a low-cost, flexible, in-house information system, the Surveillance Information Management System (SIMS).
+- A simple process for importing data into a low-cost, flexible, in-house information system, the Surveillance Information Management System (SIMS).

 New technologies for collecting surveillance data